jawahendy/Bibit_U/README.md

 for solution 4 Anagram you can run in cmd with command node solution4.js

-and for other solution can write in solution.text
+and for other solution can write in solution.txt
 _________________________________________________________________________________________________

 for solution 3 you can run in cmd with command node solution3.js

-and for other solution can write in solution.text
+and for other solution can write in solution.txt